-OVO is excited to announce four of the UK’s most highly acclaimed actors are supporting the creation of our new theatre in St Albans.
+Four of the UK’s most highly acclaimed actors are supporting the creation of the new theatre as Patrons

 Brian Cox CBE, Dame Joanna Lumley, Ralph Fiennes and Zoë Wanamaker CBE are the proud new patrons of our exciting venture supporting emerging actors, artists and technicians from a diverse range of backgrounds to become the stars of tomorrow.